-A long-term contract estimated at the supply of 1.5 million tonnes of waste as RDF for energy recovery in the UK, has been awarded to the UK subsidiary of Dutch firm N+P.
+A long-term contract estimated to involve up to 1.5 million tonnes of waste as RDF for energy recovery in the UK, has been awarded to the UK subsidiary of Dutch firm N+P.

 Initially the agreement will involve the contract for the supply of 240,000 tonnes a year of RDF for energy recovery in the UK rather than in northern Europe, has been awarded to Dutch firm N+P. The material will be for CoGen’s Hooton plant with construction starting later this year.